UoSGroupProjects1819/design-masterclass-l6_dmc_03/README.md

-# Level 6 Design Masterlcass Group 3
+# Level 6 Design Masterclass Group 3

 This is the repository for the University of Suffolk Level 6 Design Masterclass Group 3.